blacksde/Gapminder-excerpt/README.md

 2. Analysis GDP and life expection both within continents and over the time.
 Click [here](https://github.com/blacksde/Gapminder-excerpt/blob/master/GDP%20and%20life%20expection/GDP%20and%20life%20expection.md) to access to the report.

 3. Analysis life expection for particular countries.
 Click [here](https://github.com/blacksde/Gapminder-excerpt/blob/master/particular%20countries/particular%20countries.md) to access to the report.
+4. Advanced analysis about factor variables.
+Click [here](https://github.com/blacksde/Gapminder-excerpt/blob/master/Advanced%20analysis%20about%20factor%20variables/Advanced%20analysis%20about%20factor%20variables.md) to access to the report.